 You can name the National Federation of the Blind as a contingent or residuary beneficiary.
 A contingent beneficiary only receives a gift if those who are primary beneficiaries do not or cannot accept for any reason.
 The residuary of your estate is anything that is left after specific primary gifts are honored.

 You can visit your bank and name the National Federation of the Blind as the beneficiary on a payable on death (POD) account.
 You can turn any current checking or savings account into a POD account or open a new account.
 This is one of the simplest ways to leave a legacy.
 The account is totally in your control during your lifetime and you can change the beneficiary or percentage at any time.

-If you would like to let us know that you have made a gift to the National Federation of the Blind in your will, you may send a personal note indicating the nature of your gift to the address above.
-Or, you may complete the template planned gift form we have created and mail it to the above address.
+If you would like to let us know that you have included the National Federation of the Blind in your estate plan, you can send a note or a completed planned giving form to:

 National Federation of the Blind

 Baltimore, MD 21230

 Upon receipt of your note or the form you will be inducted into the Dream Makers Circle.
 For more information about planned giving, please contact Patti Chang at 410-659-9314, extension 2422, or firstname.lastname@example.org.